A Christmas Story Live!: Production

 The production was based on A Christmas Story: The Musical, which in turn was based on the 1983 film.
 Marc Platt reprised his role as co-executive producer from the live television musical of Grease: Live (2016), joined by Adam Siegel, and television director Alex Rudzinski and theatrical director Scott Ellis.
 It was broadcast from the Warner Brothers Studios in Burbank, California, primarily using outdoor sets.
 Ellis noted that emphasis on the "feeling of family" was an important aspect of the production, as "it's not just razzle-dazzle stuff and big musical numbers.
 Our challenge is to never lose sight of the family aspect.
 And I think — I hope — we've succeeded in that".
 Songwriting duo Pasek & Paul, who wrote the songs for A Christmas Story: The Musical, wrote three new songs for the production, including "In the Market for a Miracle" for Mrs. Schwartz, "Ralphie's Nightmare" for the Parker family, and the opening theme "Count on Christmas".

 Pasek noted that the team had to try to maintain a balance between preserving the familiar and iconic aspects of the film, while also expanding upon it through its musical format.
 He explained that "there are certain moments where we want to stay true to what people remember and then there's other moments where we have permission to do what only musical theater can do and turn the dad's fantasy into a tap dancing number".
 Platt remarked that, when working on a project such as this, "you prepare for the unknown.
 That's what makes live TV exciting.
 There are certain things that happen that you can't anticipate".

 Unlike previous years, NBC did not broadcast a live musical for the 2017 holiday season; while it did plan to produce a version of Bye Bye Birdie executive-produced by and starring Jennifer Lopez, it was delayed and eventually abandoned.
 The broadcast ultimately competed against ABC's annual presentation of the film The Sound of Music, as well as NBC's Sunday Night Football between the Dallas Cowboys and Oakland Raiders.

 During the special, Fox also broadcast a live, 2-and-a-half-minute commercial for The Greatest Showman, a then-upcoming musical film that also featured songs written by Pasek and Paul.
 The spot, which was directed by Michael Gracey and Beth McCarthy-Miller, and also simulcast on Facebook, featured a performance of the number "Come Alive" with the film's stars Hugh Jackman, Zac Efron, Keala Settle, and Zendaya.
 The presentation was billed as the first live television commercial for a film.

+Matthew Broderick, who served as the adult Ralphie, coincidentally had previous ties to the material, as his father James Broderick had played Ralphie's father The Old Man in two television films prior to A Christmas Story.